Flavjack/journalclub/manuscript/Journal-Club_article.md

 With the advent of the COVID-19 pandemic in 2020, there was a huge change in the development of lectures in the university worldwide [(Ozkara et al., 2022)](https://www.zotero.org/google-docs/?JNDh8q).
 The synchronous online lectures become the main environment from which students interacted, thereby bringing an alternative teaching-learning strategy because of the physical distance.
 In our article, we analyzed the implementation of a synchronous online journal club for plant genetics during two academic semesters at Universidad Nacional Agraria La Molina, Peru.

-For a long time, JC was used for teaching and knwoeldge sharing in medicine [(Aweid et al., 2022; Ozkara et al., 2022)](https://www.zotero.org/google-docs/?r9mwoa), and in post-graduate education [(Taverna et al., 2022)](https://www.zotero.org/google-docs/?GfRcyR).
-The JC appraoch was found to be educationally valuable, thus aiding in the development of critique skills, promoting research awareness, professional empowerment, generating a positive research culture and evidence-based practice [(Xiong et al., 2018)](https://www.zotero.org/google-docs/?3Vi89N).
-Our results showed that 83.3% of the participants found the JC sessions on plant genetics rich, productive and relevant to their formal education and they agreed with its implementation.
+For a long time, JC was used for teaching and knowledge sharing in medicine [(Aweid et al., 2022; Ozkara et al., 2022)](https://www.zotero.org/google-docs/?r9mwoa), and in post-graduate education [(Taverna et al., 2022)](https://www.zotero.org/google-docs/?GfRcyR).
+The JC approach was found to be educationally valuable, thus aiding in the development of critique skills, promoting research awareness, and professional empowerment, and generating a positive research culture and evidence-based practice [(Xiong et al., 2018)](https://www.zotero.org/google-docs/?3Vi89N).
+Our results showed that 83.3% of the participants found the JC sessions on plant genetics rich, productive, and relevant to their formal education and they agreed with its implementation.

 The JC implementation received excellent feedback from participants.
 Meetings lasted approximately 1 hour on average by week.
 An improvement in student interaction was achieved since the activities were in groups and open discussions with all the participants.
 Additionally, the students showed an improvement in their academic reading ability.
 Nevertheless, one of the main weaknesses of graduate students remains in critical thinking and scientific writing.
 This fact was evident by reduced grading when the students were exposed to reading and discussing research articles.
 However, in the two evaluated academic semesters, there was an increase in the grading in four out of the five groups with an improvement in writing skills.
 Similar results were found by other authors during the JC sessions to think more critically [(Taverna et al., 2022)](https://www.zotero.org/google-docs/?fKUFdz).

 In agricultural sciences lectures, field practices are an important component in the education of the students.
-Since the closure of the university campus due to COVID-19 and the quick transition to online courses, students were isolated from their respective university with a negative impact on their education [(Ozkara et al., 2022)](https://www.zotero.org/google-docs/?FVdGj4).
-The JC is therefore a a relevant alternative, which issued as an online learning platform to promote the discussion and participation of students to strengthen the knowledge acquired in the theoretical lectures.
+Since the closure of the university campus due to COVID-19 and the quick transition to online courses, students were isolated from their respective universities with a negative impact on their education [(Ozkara et al., 2022)](https://www.zotero.org/google-docs/?FVdGj4).
+The JC is therefore a relevant alternative, which is issued as an online learning platform to promote the discussion and participation of students to strengthen the knowledge acquired in the theoretical lectures.
 Even under the post-COVID pandemic, the implementation of JC could be productive as some universities continue with a hybrid model for online teaching-learning because they provide a flexible and feasible platform for evidence-based learning [(Ozkara et al., 2022)](https://www.zotero.org/google-docs/?3zvTGC).

 An additional advantage of the implementation of a JC is the reduction of plagiarism as we avoid the repetition of the reading each semester and through the years and complement the lectures with the readings.
 In most cases, the students benefit from the state of the art used in the chosen area of lectures and associate the theoretical knowledge they have acquired.
 The implementation of a JC for plant genetics at Universidad Nacional Agraria La Molina, Peru may help to strengthen soft skills in the students such as critical thinking, teamwork, constant and independent learning, tolerance to different opinions, and digital skills.